bet4a/d3wiki/Quantitative-Scales.md

 ## Log Scales

+Log scales are similar to linear scales, except there's a logarithmic transform that is applied to the input domain value before the output range value is computed.
+The mapping to the output range value *y* can be expressed as a function of the input domain value *x*: *y* = *m* log10(*x*) + *b*.
+Log scales also support negative values, in which case the input value is multiplied by -1, and the resulting output value is also multiplied by -1.
+However, note that the domain of a log scale should never contain zero, as log(0) is negative infinity.

 <a name="log" href="#log">#</a> d3.scale.<b>log</b>()

+Constructs a new log scale with the default domain [0,1], the default range [0,1], and the base 10.
+The returned scale is a function that takes a single argument *x* representing a value in the input domain; the return value is the corresponding value in the output range.

 <a name="log_invert" href="#log_invert">#</a> log.<b>invert</b>(<i>y</i>)

+Returns the value in the input domain *x* for the corresponding value in the output range *y*.
+This represents the inverse mapping from range to domain.
+For a valid value *y* in the output range, log(log.invert(*y*)) equals *y*; similarly, for a valid value *x* in the input domain, log.invert(log(*x*)) equals *x*.
+Equivalently, you can construct the invert operator by building a new scale while swapping the domain and range.
+The invert operator is particularly useful for interaction, say to determine the value in the input domain that corresponds to the pixel location under the mouse.

+Note: the invert operator is only supported if the output range is numeric!
+D3 allows the output range to be any type; under the hood, [[d3.interpolate|Transitions#d3_interpolate]] or a custom interpolator of your choice is used to map the normalized parameter *t* to a value in the output range.
+Thus, the output range may be colors, strings, or even arbitrary objects.
+As there is no facility to "uninterpolate" arbitrary types, the invert operator is currently supported only on numeric ranges.

 <a name="log_domain" href="#log_domain">#</a> log.<b>domain</b>([<i>values</i>])

+If *numbers* is specified, sets the scale's input domain to the specified array of numbers.
+The array must contain two or more numbers.
+If the elements in the given array are not numbers, they will be coerced to numbers; this coercion happens similarly when the scale is called.
+Thus, a log scale can be used to encode any type that can be converted to numbers.
+If *numbers* is not specified, returns the scale's current input domain.

+As with linear scales (see [linear.domain](#linear_domain)), log scales can also accept more than two values for the domain and range, thus resulting in polylog scale.

 <a name="log_range" href="#log_range">#</a> log.<b>range</b>([<i>values</i>])

+If *values* is specified, sets the scale's output range to the specified array of values.
+The array must contain two or more values, to match the cardinality of the input domain.
+The elements in the given array need not be numbers; any value that is supported by the underlying [interpolator](#log_interpolate) will work.
+However, numeric ranges are required for the invert operator.
+If *values* is not specified, returns the scale's current output range.

 <a name="log_rangeRound" href="#log_rangeRound">#</a> log.<b>rangeRound</b>(<i>values</i>)

+Sets the scale's output range to the specified array of values, while also setting the scale's interpolator to [[d3.interpolateRound|Transitions#d3_interpolateRound]].
+This is a convenience routine for when the values output by the scale should be exact integers, such as to avoid antialiasing artifacts.
+It is also possible to round the output values manually after the scale is applied.

 <a name="log_interpolate" href="#log_interpolate">#</a> log.<b>interpolate</b>([<i>interpolator</i>])

+If *factory* is specified, sets the scale's output interpolator using the specified *factory*.
+The interpolator factory defaults to [[d3.interpolate|Transitions#d3_interpolate]], and is used to map the normalized domain parameter *t* in [0,1] to the corresponding value in the output range.
+The interpolator factory will be used to construct interpolators for each adjacent pair of values from the output range.
+If *factory* is not specified, returns the scale's interpolator factory.

 <a name="log_clamp" href="#log_clamp">#</a> log.<b>clamp</b>([<i>boolean</i>])

+If *boolean* is specified, enables or disables clamping accordingly.
+By default, clamping is disabled, such that if a value outside the input domain is passed to the scale, the scale may return a value outside the output range through linear extrapolation.
+For example, with the default domain and range of [0,1], an input value of 2 will return an output value of 2.
+If clamping is enabled, the normalized domain parameter *t* is clamped to the range [0,1], such that the return value of the scale is always within the scale's output range.
+If *boolean* is not specified, returns whether or not the scale currently clamps values to within the output range.

 <a name="log_ticks" href="#log_ticks">#</a> log.<b>ticks</b>()

+Returns representative values from the scale's input domain.
+The returned tick values are uniformly spaced within each power of ten, and are guaranteed to be within the extent of the input domain.
+Ticks are often used to display reference lines, or tick marks, in conjunction with the visualized data.
+Note that the number of ticks cannot be customized (due to the nature of log scales); however, you can filter the returned array of values if you want to reduce the number of ticks.

 <a name="log_tickFormat" href="#log_tickFormat">#</a> log.<b>tickFormat</b>()

+Returns a [[number format|Formatting#d3_format]] function suitable for displaying a tick value.
+The returned tick format is implemented as `d.toPrecision(1)`.

 ## Quantize Scales